-My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies.
+My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+I did identify certain deficiencies in internal control, described in the accompanying schedule of findings and responses as item 2019-001 that I consider to be a significant deficiency.